Compare health insurance- group vs. individual plan

 Group Health Insurance

-For employees, group health insurance is a low-cost or no-cost way to gain medical and healthcare coverage.
+A low-cost or no-cost way for employees to gain medical and healthcare coverage through their employer

 Individual Health Insurance